sairis-ai/help-center/docs/Administration/Manage/Users/user-management.md

 2. You'll be redirected to that user's profile page
 3. Make necessary changes
 4. Click "Submit" to save changes

-### Exporting User Data

-To export the user list to Excel:
-1. Click the "Export" button (external link icon)
-2. Confirm the export in the dialog that appears
-3. The browser will download a CSV file
-4. The export includes all currently visible users (respects active filters)

 ## Understanding User Information